We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission.Β Learn more.

 Concussions are a type of traumatic brain injury in skateboarding resulting from a direct blow to the head or a whiplash-like movement causing the brain to move within the skull.

-Symptoms include headaches, dizziness, and memory problems, with treatment involving rest and a gradual return to activity.
+Symptoms include headaches, dizziness, and memory problems.

 Face Injuries